QuentinRa/blog.quentinra.dev/info/web/setup/apache.md

 ## HTTP2.0

-You should a line like this in your conf: `Protocols h2 http/1.1`.
+You should have a line like this in your conf: `Protocols h2 http/1.1` (if not, add it, in VirtualHost).
 If not, then add it.
 It means that if h2 is available, then it will be used, otherwise, http/1.1 will be used.
 Then, server-side, you should use these commands to enable HTT2 (short version of this [complete guide](https://http2.pro/doc/Apache)).

 ```bash
 # you will have to add sudo/use root